jeremyagray/pccc/README.rst

 Install pccc with::

   pip install pccc
+  pip freeze > requirements.txt

-or add as a poetry dev-dependency (TODO).
+or add as a poetry dev-dependency.

+If you desire a package locally built with poetry, download the source, change the appropriate lines in ``pyproject.toml``, and rebuild.

-To use as a git ``commit-msg`` hook, copy the script ``pccc`` to ``.git/hooks/commit-msg`` and set the file as executable or integrate the script or module into your existing ``commit-msg`` hook.
+To use as a git ``commit-msg`` hook, copy the script ``pccc`` to ``.git/hooks/commit-msg`` and set the file as executable or integrate the script or module into your existing ``commit-msg`` hook.  ``pccc`` relies on ``git`` setting the current working directory of the script to the root of the repository (where ``pyproject.toml`` or ``package.json`` typically lives).
+If this is not the repository default, pass the configuration file path as an argument or symlink from the current working directory to an appropriate configuration file.

 Usage
 ~~~~~